nuskyazhar/toy_rebot/README.md

 **How do I behave**

- - I have 5 by 5 square table
+ - I have a 5 by 5 square table
  - I support below commands
 	 - **PLACE X,Y,DIRECTION**
 		 - X,Y should be valid coordinates on the table